-Notebook Ports & Jacks
+Notebook Ports and Jacks

 Item Description 2-In-1 Combo Audio Jack Headphone/Microphone Headphone / Microphone Headphones or speakers may be connected through this jack.
 Note: Set your system's volume to a reduced level before connecting to this jack.
 Plug an external microphone in to this jack to record on your computer.
-SD Card Reader The card reader allows you to use the following digital storage cards: SD (Secure Digital) / Mini SD / SDHC / SDXC (up to UHS-II) Push the card into the slot and it will appear as a removable device.
-DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
-HDMI-Out Port The HDMI-Out ( High-Definition Multimedia Interface ) is an audio/video connector interface for transmitting uncompressed digital streams.
+MicroSD Card Reader The card reader allows you to use some of the latest microSD digital storage cards.
+Push the card into the slot and it will appear as a removable device.
+The compatible microSD card formats are listed below: • microSD / microSDHC / microSDXC DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer.
+HDMI-Out Port The HDMI-Out (High-Definition Multimedia Interface) is an audio/video connector interface for transmitting uncompressed digital streams.
 This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device by means of a HDMI cable.
 Note that HDMI carries both audio and video signals .
-RJ-45 LAN Jack This port supports LAN (Network) functions (you will need to open the cover slightly before inserting a LAN cable).
-Note: Broadband (e.g. ADSL) modems usually connect to the LAN port.
 Security Lock Slot To prevent possible theft, a Kensington-type lock can be attached to this slot.
 Locks can be purchased at any computer store.